burketyler/ts-injection/docs/docs/api-reference.md

 `makeClassInjectable<ClassType extends Newable>(classCtor: ClassType) : Throwable<InjectionError, InjectableItem<InstanceType<ClassType>>>`

 The internal API that `@Injectable` invokes to instantiate the provided class and add the instance to the injection context.
-Input must be a class constructor.
+Input must be a class newable.
 The return object is a `Throwable` with either an `InjectionError` on error or an `InjectableItem` on success.

 ### InjectionContext